Scrummy Lane

 What the dough should feel like: On the sticky side, but not too sticky to handle.
 If it’s too sticky, add a tiny bit more flour.
 If it seems quite dry, add a drizzle of water and knead it in.
 Cinnamon scroll dough should be soft and moist.

-How to slice the log of dough into scrolls: I find a sharp serrated bread knife works best.
+How to slice the log of dough into rolls: I find a sharp serrated bread knife works best.
 Carve lightly as if you are slicing a loaf of bread.
-I usually slice the scrolls around an inch thick, but you don’t have to be exact.
+I usually slice the rolls around an inch thick, but you don’t have to be exact.

-If you’d like to top the scrolls with a cream cheese icing instead: Beat 100 grams cream cheese, 40 grams butter, 1 cup icing sugar, 1 teaspoon vanilla (optional) together until smooth.
+If you’d like to top the buns with a cream cheese icing instead: Beat 100 grams cream cheese, 40 grams butter, 1 cup icing sugar, 1 teaspoon vanilla (optional) together until smooth.

 Nutrition